brunocbr/zettel-composer/README.md

 [[1234]]: This develops some thoughts from a cross-referenced note that should never be printed.
 ```

-Other special notations are available for working with quotes and pandoc citations (see below).
+Other special conventions are available for working with quotes and pandoc citations (see below).

 By default, the script will threat every separate note as a "section" or "paragraph" and number them sequentially (`1.`, `2.`, `3.`).
 They can always be cross referenced with the `§ [[1234]]` notation (which yields `(§1)`, `(§2)`, `(§3)` etc. in the output).